 Save time while straightening hair without jeopardizing the quality of your work.
 It’s all about being efficient!

-Watch Andrew Carruthers, Director of Education for Sam Villa share the tips and tricks of straightening hair quicker, while getting better results!
+Watch Andrew Carruthers, Cultural Ambassador for Sam Villa share the tips and tricks of straightening hair quicker, while getting better results!

 HOW DO WE SAVE TIME WHILE STRAIGHTENING HAIR?

 The first way to save time when straightening is a technique we call “skip the clip”.
 It may seem simple but by eliminating the use of clips, we can save a substantial amount of time!

 HOW DO WE STRAIGHTEN HAIR USING THE “SKIP THE CLIP” TECHNIQUE?

 The positioning of the head is crucial when eliminating the use of clips!
 Be sure to let your clients know they’ll need to slightly tilt their head forward while you straighten their hair.
 This will allow the hair to naturally fall forward, and towards the face.